Academic Primary Supervisors and Co-supervisors

 His research is on the multilevel dimensions of cooperation and conflict over freshwater resources.
 The focus of his research spans from socio-environmental dynamics of climate change adaption in community irrigation schemes of rural Kenya to global patterns of virtual water appropriation associated with transnational land investments.
 He employs mixed methods and builds on theoretical pluralism combining perspectives from the Bloomington School of Political Economy and the Barcelona School of Political Ecology.
 Believing in the necessity to conduct true interdisciplinary research to tackle complex water governance problems he draws on a socio-environmental synthesis approach.

-François Molle has 34 years experience in research for development in the fields of irrigation systems and irrigated farming systems analysis, water resources development and management, and water governance and policy.
-His initial expertise shifted from small dam systems (Northeast of Brazil), to large scale irrigation management (Mali, then Thaialnd, Sri Lanka, Egypt), to the analysis of regional development (Southeast Asian and Nile Deltas), river basin governance and water policy (Southeast Asia, Jordan, Iran, Sri Lanka, Syria, Egypt), and groundwater governance (Middle-east and Northern Africa).
+François Molle has 35 years of experience in research for development in the fields of irrigation systems and irrigated farming systems analysis, water resources development and management, and water governance and policy.
+His initial expertise shifted from small dam systems (Northeast of Brazil), to large scale irrigation management (Mali, then Thailand, Sri Lanka, Egypt), to the analysis of regional development (Southeast Asian and Nile Deltas), river basin governance and water policy (Southeast Asia, Jordan, Iran, Sri Lanka, Syria, Egypt), and groundwater governance (Middle-east and Northern Africa).
 François Molle is mostly interested in multi-disciplinary and systemic approach of irrigation systems, aquifers and river basins, governance and policy analysis, and in the interaction between societies, technology and the environment.
+He is the co-editor of Water Alternatives.

 Maria Cristina Rulli is Professor of Hydrology at the Politecnico di Milano, Italy.
 Her research focuses on the mutual interaction between hydrological processes and humanity.
 She has investigated the effects of anthropogenic and natural disturbances such as land use change, climate change, forest fires, and new infrastructures on both the hydrological response and sediment yield of a variety of watersheds at different spatial and temporal scales.
 Recently, she has been investigating the impact of climate change, urbanization, deforestation, land degradation, population growth, changes in food consumption, changes in energy policies on the management of water and other natural resources.
 Her work has analyzed the effect of environmental externalities, interdependencies and teleconnections on natural resource availability.
 In particular, she has focused on the emergent phenomenon of Large Scale Land Acquisition (LSLA) and its implication for water, energy and food security.
 Her work has helped to define and quantify the global phenomenon of “water grabbing” and explored its impacts on water governance, rural livelihoods, and the emergence of water conflicts.
 She is currently investigating global water and food security and environmental sustainability issues using the Food-Energy-Water Nexus perspective.
 She is studying the nexus existing between hydrological risk and food security.
 Specifically, she is analyzing the direct effects of hydrologic extremes (e.g., floods, droughts, landslides, hurricanes, typhoons) on food production and availability and the cascades effects on conflicts and human migrations occurrence.
 Her most recent research concentrates on the nexus between nutritional security and environmental resources especially water.
 In particular, focusing on food related diseases she is investigating if the available natural resources are able to meet sustainable diets helping to contrast food based diseases.